Netflix/consoleme/docs/gitbook/demo.md

 2. Type "usera" under the source role option.
 ConsoleMe will provide a typeahead based on the existing roles it knows about.
 3. Under "Account ID", start typing in the name or ID of an account ConsoleMe knows about
 4. Under "Role name", type in the name of the new role you'd like to create
-5. Submit, and rejoice as it spectacularly fails because ConsoleMe is operating in read-only mode.
+5. Submit and rejoice as it spectacularly fails because ConsoleMe is operating in read-only mode.
 Imagine the feeling you would have gotten if that operation succeeded.

 ### Use ConsoleMe's policy editor on a role and resource